-Indeed, there are two main reasons why companies in Arizona and Nevada are required to have Workers Compensation Insurance.
+There are two main reasons why companies in Arizona, Nevada, and elsewhere are required to have workers compensation insurance.
 The first is to financially protect employees who are injured at work.
 Typically, injured employees are eligible to have their medical expenses covered, as well as receive a percentage of their pay.
 The other purpose of workers compensation and contractors liability insurance in California is to protect employers from potential lawsuits filed by injured workers.

 It is important to note that all C-39 roofing contractors in California, whether or not they employ their own workers, must have workers compensation insurance or have a valid Certification of Self-Insurance on file with CSLB.
-Workers comp insurance status is available through the CSLB website when checking a contractor’s license.
+Workers comp insurance in California is available through the CSLB website when checking a contractor’s license.

-A number of factors are weighed in calculating the annual premium for a workers’ comp policy in Nevada and Arizona.
-These may include industry classification, a company’s history of work related injuries (known as experience modification or X-Mod), payroll, special underwriting adjustments, like the use of a certified health care organization, and any special group or dividend programs.
+A number of factors are weighed in calculating the annual premium for a workers comp insurance policy in Arizona and Nevada.
+These may include industry classification, a company’s history of work-related injuries (known as experience modification or X-Mod), payroll, special underwriting adjustments, like the use of a certified health care organization, and any special group or dividend programs.

-Cost is always a consideration, but there are other important factors to consider when selecting Workers Compensation Insurance or contractors wrap insurance in Arizona.
+Cost is always a consideration, but there are other important factors to consider when selecting workers compensation insurance in Nevada or contractors wrap insurance in Arizona.
 Services provided, access to claims adjusters, familiarity with your industry, and doctors within their network, are some of the things that you’d be wise to consider before selecting a policy.

-As insurance specialists in the construction and building industries, we know workers comp insurance in California, Arizona and Nevada, and can find the work comp policy that is right for you.
+As insurance specialists in the construction and building industries, we know workers comp insurance in California, Arizona and Nevada, and can find the policy that is right for you.
 Quoting several markets, we can customize and tailor coverages to meet your specific business’s needs and budget.
-Because we specialize in the construction industry, we know all the ideal solutions to your contractor workers’ comp insurance and contractor license bonds, be it in Washington, or surrounding states.
+Because we specialize in the construction industry, we know all the ideal solutions to your contractor workers compensation insurance in Nevada and contractor license bonds, be it in Washington, or surrounding states.
 Call us at (800) 763-0698 or complete the form on this page for your free, no-obligation Workers Compensation Insurance quote.